10 Healing Hobbies That Helped Me Survive Trauma

 9. HIIT Classes at F45

 Trauma left my body charged, like I was always bracing for impact.
-I needed a place to move with purpose.
-Somewhere I could burn off adrenaline and remind myself what strength felt like.
+I needed a place to move with purpose, somewhere I could burn off adrenaline and remind myself what strength felt like.
+I was devastated when LA Fitness stopped their HIIT program, because honestly, it was the best workout I had ever had.
+I had to find somewhere else though, so F45 was an okay enough alternative.

-F45 became that place.
-Short bursts.
-Loud music.
-Timed stations.
-I didn’t need to think…just move.
-And in that movement, I found release.
-Rage turned into reps.
-Grief dripped into sweat.
+F45 became that place in short bursts with loud music and timed stations.
+I didn’t need to think much, just move, which was good especially because it was early in the morning.
+In that movement, I found release as rage turned into reps and grief dripped into sweat.
 I left each class breathless, yes, but also lighter.

 10. Stargazing

 Looking up saved me.
-It reminded me that my problems, while valid, weren’t the whole universe.
-That stars explode and still shine.
-That the same atoms in galaxies swirl in me.
+It reminded me that my problems, while absolutely and 100% valid, weren’t the whole universe.
+That stars explode and still shine, and that the same atoms in galaxies swirl in me.
+My now husband and I went to visit some dark parks in PA and other states so I could get my fill of chasing the stars.

-I started learning constellations.
-Tracking moon phases.
-Making wishes, even when I didn’t believe in them.
+I started learning constellations and tracking moon phases.
+I would make wishes, even when I didn’t believe in them.

 See further: Celestron PowerSeeker 127EQ Telescope